 - It helps build a national overview of common themes facing key service areas, which can feed into future policy-making and decision-making, including identifying opportunities for service transformation at a national, regional and local level.

-This approach is currently being piloted to inform roll-out of a wider process in due course.
-A pilot of PCI has been run successfully on the Scottish Welfare Fund.
-A second pilot is currently taking place on housing voids.
+This approach is currently being piloted to inform the roll-out of a wider process in due course.
+Two pilots of PCI have been run successfully on the Scottish Welfare Fund and housing voids.
+We are in discussions with a small number of councils about the next two pilots and will be sharing more details in due course.

 We had already thought of and discussed with the team some of the suggestions made already - however a lot of these changes were not acted on (change can be painful and the status quo is often reverted back to).
 The fact that other authorities showed how these can work and aid staff greatly in their task and role was fantastic.